43 Stunning door ideas – internal doors, front doors, service doors and more

 16. White sliding barn door

 Barn doors are popular for homes with a rustic modern farmhouse aesthetic, but they're also great for adding an urban industrial vibe to contemporary homes.
-A simple, chic, and minimal barn door can look sophisticated.
+For kitchen door ideas, a simple, chic, and minimal barn door can look sophisticated.
 These days you'll find a barn door for your farmhouse bedroom, farmhouse kitchen, or even farmhouse bathroom.

 17. Timber and glass barn doors